Girl studies

 Girl studies, also known as girlhood studies, is an interdisciplinary academic field of study that is focused on girlhood and girls' culture that combines advocacy and the direct perspectives and thoughts of girls themselves.
-The field officially emerged in the 1990s after decades of falling under the broader field of women's studies.
+The field emerged in the 1990s after decades of falling under the broader field of women's studies.
 Scholars within girl studies examine social and cultural elements of girlhood and move away from an adult-centered focus.
-Those working in the field of girl studies have studied it primarily in relation to other fields that include sociology, psychology, education, history, literary studies, media studies, and communication studies.
+Those working in the field of girl studies have studied it primarily in relation to other fields that include: sociology, psychology, education, history, literary studies, media studies, and communication studies.
 Girl studies seeks to work directly with girls themselves in order to analyze their lives and understand the large societal forces at play within them.
 Scholars in girl studies also explore the connection the field has to women's studies, boyhood studies, and masculinity studies.
 There are many different definitions of what a girl is.
 Some may say that a girl is under the age of 18 (a minor).
 Catherine Driscoll discusses how in the nineteenth century, girls were traditionally defined as younger than the age of consent.
 Claudia Mitchell and Jacqueline Reid-Walsh discuss girlhood beginning from birth to late twenties.
 Girlhood is often designated by age and consists of imitating observed and learned adult behavior.